pypeaday/pype.dev/pages/faith/screwtape.md

 praying to _it_ - to the thing that he has made, not to the Person who has made him"

-> Lewis talking actual idolatry with meaningful consequences... not the "money
+!!! background-thought ""

-> is my idol" take most pastors preach
+    Lewis talking actual idolatry with meaningful consequences... not the "money is my idol" take most pastors preach

 ## Chapter 5